 Pam: We finish the interview and you step outside and find a lottery ticket that ends up winning $10 million.
 What would you do?

 Ashley: Well we would need a large piece of land so that the cars could be hidden in the back of the property because more than likely they wouldn’t be running!
 Would love to see Eric quit his day job and pursue the hooks full time on our land with a huge wood shop and of course I need a large office to store all my yarn and crochet hooks.

 Pam: That would really be living the dream!
 Eric and Ashley, thank you both so much for taking the time to share with us a little bit about your journey and allowing us a glimpse into what you do!

 Eric and Ashley are offering something special for all the SP Blog Readers!
-Use code SINCERELYPAM in their Etsy Shop to receive 15% off your order until August 16th, 2018.
+Use code SINCERELYPAM to receive 10% off your Leither Co. order!.
 Visit the shop HERE.

 But WAIT!
 There is more!
 Tomorrow I will be working on a review of the Hook that Eric and Ashley sent me to try out for myself.
 I will be doing a review with lots of yummy pictures.
 Wanna know the best part?
 They are giving away a second hook to one lucky reader!!